 This blog post was originally posted on March 4, 2019 and was updated on September 23, 2020.
 As famous as its sights and museums are, Rome is a city of millions of ordinary people, most of whom have a favorite local restaurant “Eating like a local” is a phrase thrown around a lot in travel […]

-We’ve Got Your Mornings Covered with the 6 Best Breakfasts in Rome
+We’ve Got Your Mornings Covered: 6 Best Breakfasts in Rome

-This blog post was originally posted on April 2, 2019 and was updated on September 17, 2020.
 We all know that breakfast is the most important meal of the day.
-Honestly, when you’re in Italy, every meal is pretty important.
-But to make sure your day gets off to the right start, we’re happy to […]
+But honestly, when you’re in Italy, every meal is pretty important.
+But to make sure your day gets off to the right start, we’re happy to share our picks for the best breakfast in Rome.
+The best breakfast in Rome—like a local […]

 The Top 5 Spots for Cacio e Pepe in Rome You Need to Try ASAP